bugsnag/bugsnag-vue/example/README.md

 To get set up, follow the instructions below.
 Don't forget to replace the placeholder API token with your own!

-1. Clone the repo and `cd` this this directory:
+1. Clone the repo and `cd` into this directory:
     ```sh
     git clone git@github.com:bugsnag/bugsnag-vue.git
-    cd bugsnag-vue
+    cd bugsnag-vue/example
     ```
 1. Install the dependencies (with either npm or yarn):
     ```sh